carrharr/udacity-game-p4/README.md

 as follows (once you have diferent users and a game is created):
 - user_x will try to guess word_x .
 - guesses will be done only letter by letter.
-- turns will not apply.
+- turns will start from user_a and informed over mail.
 - if a user runs out of attempts he will be hanged and will await to see if . his/her opponent has better luck.
 - if both users fail to guess their words the game will be deleted.
 When games get to full completion scores are recorded and a leaderboard based on wins can be generated.
+This score is calculated putting won games against all games played.

 ## Models